 Before examining the temporary use of marginal open spaces in the study area, it is necessary to determine the sizes of the spaces in the different residential areas.
-According to the information gathered from the Local Planning Authorities (LPAs), there are standards for the marginal spaces along the streets (see Figure 5).
-In the traditional area, the space should be at least 6.5 metres, while the minimum requirement was 8.5 metres in each post-crisis, transition and peripheral zone.
+According to the information gathered from the local planning authorities, there are standards for the marginal spaces along the streets (as shown in Figure 5).
+In the traditional area, the space should be at least 6.5 m, while the minimum requirement was 8.5 m in each post-crisis, transition and peripheral zone.
 It is therefore considered essential to examine the width of the space to establish the average sizes in the different residential areas.
-As presented in Table 1, the study showed that the average sizes of the marginal spaces along the streets varied directly along the line of residential areas.
+The study showed that the average sizes of the marginal spaces along the streets varied directly along the line of residential areas (as shown in Table 1).
 In other words, the size of the open spaces along the streets increases as one goes farther from the traditional to the peripheral area.
 However, it was established that the average sizes of the marginal spaces along the streets in the core and post-crisis residential districts were less than the minimum standard set out by the LPAs.
-This may be because the core and post-crisis districts were largely developed before the British colonialists introduced modern physical planning.
+The reason may be that the core and post-crisis districts were largely developed before the British colonialists introduced modern physical planning.
 On the contrary, the level of compliance with the planning requirements was highest in the peripheral zone, also known as the high-income residential area.
 Thus, the higher the socio-economic status of residential neighbourhoods, the higher the compliance with the planning requirements.